obu-labs/vinaya/content/docs/guides/navigation.md

 {{< list_modules >}}

 The Vinaya Notebook Plugin updates in the background to keep these modules up to date.
+See [Managing Modules](modules) for more information.

-Your own notes can live in "modules" of your own alongside the "official" modules.
+Your own notes live in folders alongside these "official" modules.

 ## Folders